AnChangNice/sudoku_solver/c/README.md

         0 0 0 | 0 0 0 | 0 0 0
         0 0 0 | 0 0 0 | 0 0 0

- - you could use below command:
+ - you could use below command for two solutions:
     > solver.exe 2 123456000000000000000000000000000000000000000000000000000000000000000000000000000